 The park director and several rangers joined us at Nero’s Villa in Subiaco, where the Caminno di San Benedetto hugs the Amiene, and walked with us for a morning.
 It was one of many opportunities to spend time with locals as we passed through the Lazio countryside on our journey with Italian Wonder Ways.
 Our walk also took us into hilltop villages, introducing us not only to the flavors of the region, but also many of the people who prepared and served our meals along the way.

 Central Italy favors simple pasta sauces, roast meats and pork products.
 Along the Cammino, we were sustained by hearty staples, such as ample antipasti, pasta dishes, soups and meaty main courses.
 Porchetta, prosciutto, salumi and mortadella graced practically every table, along with a variety of cheeses.

-Starters such as the simple-but-sublime cacio e pepe, and savory soups pairing broken pasta and beans or chickpeas, called maltagliati hereabouts, hit just the right note for hungry walkers.
+Starters such as the simple-but-sublime cacio e pepe, and savory soups pairing broken pasta with beans or chickpeas, called maltagliati hereabouts, hit just the right note for hungry walkers.

 Before we visited sacred sites near Veroli, luncheon at the Hotel Relais Filonardi featured a three-course meal from the kitchen of Mario Quattrociocchi (pictured above).

 In Trevi nel Lazio, a buffet lunch in Castello Caetani featured a copious spread of antipasti, cured meats and cheeses.
 In Roccasecca, the mother-and-son team of La Locanda del Castello toured us through the restored castle and served up a fortifying buffet that included several Lazio standards, made in local style.
 The final meal of our trip was a fine dinner sponsored by the four regions launching Italian Wonder Ways.
 Lazio’s contribution honored the town of Amatriciana, so badly hit in the earthquakes of August 2016.